 Congratulations!
 You’ve identified the risks facing your organization.
 But there are probably a lot of them: too many to handle at once.
 What now?
 You need to create a risk management plan that efficiently tackles the most risky scenarios.
-Check out our next blog on what steps to take after identifying a risk or download our whitepaper now on the Risk Management Process.
+Check out our next blog on what steps to take after identifying a risk.

 For more information on identifying risks and how software can help, talk to one of our risk experts.